EBI-Metagenomics/kegg-pathways-completeness-tool/README.md

 **comma** means OR \
 **plus** means essential component \
 **minus** means optional component
-Each expression was recursively [converted](bin/make_graphs/make_graphs.py) into directed graph using NetworkX.
+Each expression was recursively [converted](kegg_pathways_completeness/bin/make_graphs/make_graphs.py) into directed graph using NetworkX.
 First node has number 0 and the last number 1.
 Each edge corresponds to KO.

 ![ex1.png](src%2Fimg%2Fex1.png)

 ### Completeness
 In order to count pathways completeness each graph was made weighted.
 Default weight of each edge is 0. \
 Let's imagine there is a set of KOs predicted by annotation.
 If KO is presented in pathway - corresponding edge receives weight = 1 (or 0 if edge is optional or another value if edge is connected by +). \
-After that [script](bin/give_pathways.py) searches the most weighted path from node 0 to node 1 (`graph_weight`).
+After that [script](kegg_pathways_completeness/bin/give_pathways.py) searches the most weighted path from node 0 to node 1 (`graph_weight`).
 `max_graph_weight` calculated in assumption all KOs are presented. \
 ``
 completeness = graph_weight/max_graph_weight * 100%
 ``

 ![ex2.png](src%2Fimg%2Fex2.png)

-## Create plots for all pathways
-There are [plots](graphs/png) for every pathway as graph representation.
-If you need to re-generate them follow [instruction](graphs/README.md).